 Thanks to Tom Hansen, Mark Corbett, the RAP Base Crew, Certification Course Fallers, John Thielman and Larch Hills HB Pruners for “Umbrella Tree” removal on lower Stig’s Loop and Chalet Loop in October 2015.
 Thanks to Mark Corbett’s RAP Base Crew for “Umbrella Tree” removal on Skytrail’s hills in June 2016 along with track set trails ‘speed junctions’ sight line improvements (e.g.: Hotshot – Ermine Frolic junction, bottom of Jay Walk Hill sharp corner on Ermine Frolic Loop).

-Ermine Frolic Loop (excluding no treatment zone for comparison south of the Jay Walk east side junction with the Loop)
+Ermine Frolic Loop (excluding a 280M no treatment zone for comparison south of the Jay Walk east side junction with the Loop)

 Sight line improvements: bottom west side of Metford Rd. hill across from Shortcut junction and Bilbo’s Bog – Metford Rd junction

 October 10 – November 1, 2017 Volunteers: Jim Cadden, Dave Evensen, Bent Kristensen, Craig McBride, Jim Nadler, Doug Noakes, Kerry & Leona Orchard, LHNS Ski Team Midgets, Parents and Coaches, Pat Smith, George Zorn